fubark/cyber/docs/docs.md

 Since indexing operates at the byte level, it should not be relied upon for iterating runes or rune indexing.
 However, if the string is known to only contain ASCII runes (each rune occupies one byte), indexing will return the expected rune.

-`String.seek` will always return the correct byte index for a rune index:
+`string.seek` will always return the correct byte index for a rune index:
 ```cy
 var a = '🐶abcxyz'
 print a.seek(2)         --> 5